Data note: Data last updated (22 days ago). We update when Strategy files a new 8-K — check back soon.

 Dave Lawler

-Bitcoin Treasury Analyst · Founder, Velocity Point
+Bitcoin treasury research · Founder, Velocity Point

 Three decades in enterprise software architecture.
 Built an AI company.
 Studies monetary systems and fiscal policy.
 Applied the same systems-thinking rigor to understanding how companies can build sustainable Bitcoin accumulation machines.
+Today he builds AI-powered businesses at Velocity Point — Second Ring, an AI receptionist for small businesses, is live now.

-Read More
+Read More davelawler.com →